What is Generative Engine Optimization (GEO)? 2026 Guide

 • GA4 Segmentation: Track identifiable AI bot traffic (ChatGPT-User, PerplexityBot, etc.)

-• Manual Audits: Monthly queries of core questions on major platforms
+• Manual Spot-Checks: Periodic queries of core questions for qualitative verification

 • Brand Monitoring: Tools like Brand24 alert to brand mentions that may indicate citations